-While the majority of our educational use is through our private groups feature, we have many classes collaboratively annotating online texts in public.
-Here are some examples of such course work so you can see the tool in action.
-Click the links to visit the annotated documents.
+Although most social annotation in teaching and learning happens privately in our LMS integration or in private groups, many classes annotate online texts collaboratively in public.
+Here are some examples of such course work where you can see social annotation in action.
+Click the links or screenshots to visit each annotated document.

 Elisa Beshero-Bondar, University of Pittsburg-Greensburg

 Undergrad English students annotating poems across the Web from Gutenberg to Bartleby.com, including Samuel Taylor Coleridge’s “The Rime of the Ancient Mariner”: